dclucas/prez-tdd-battle/notes.md

 2. This assumption has been proved true time and time again.
 There may be complex problems to test, and even cases where there is not enough ROI.
 But just generally dropping the approach is downright lazy thinking
 3. By rejecting the test-first approach, you lose a lot of benefits (see arguments 2-5)
 4. Multiple:
+	a) testless code is even more expense to maintain
-	a) there may be cases where this is true, but you would be surprised at the frequency in which this is a failed assumption.
+	b) there may be cases where this is true, but you would be surprised at the frequency in which this is a failed assumption.
 You have to first try, truly try, before you dismiss TDD as fruitless.
-	b) also,
+	c) also, even if parts of a system (or even a full system) are not TDD'able, the notion of dropping the practice altogether is a logical fallacy (throwing the baby with the water)
+5. Oh, boy.
+In summary, TDD is not a silver bullet.
+The arguments in this line are like saying "medicine is not that great, since people still die of illnesses"
+	a) it will be even less so without TDD
+	b) fallacy: lack of coverage does not speak against TDD.
+Actually, these cases are interesting cases for automation.
+Besides, TDD should be complemented with other forms of testing
+	c) no TDD does not guarantee that either.
+And you can use ATDD to cover that ground
+	d) still better than no TDD :)
+	e) same way as any practice, when incorrectly put in place, may cause it

 #### TDD RIP advocate